Capping-WAR/documentation/docs/war_api.md

 ## Deployment

-When attempting to deploy the server using either method, remeber to set all needed enviorment variables mentioned above.
+When attempting to deploy the server using either method, remember to set all the needed environment variables mentioned above.
 To set the variables for deploying in docker, use a `.env` file.
-This file should not be commited but an example file looks like this:
+This file should not be committed but an example file looks like this:

 ```bash
 DATABASE=my_db